Emergent probability fluxes in confined microbial navigation

 {Max Planck Institute for Dynamics and Self-Organization, Am Fa{\ss}berg 17, 37077 G\"ottingen, Germany} {Max Planck Institute for Dynamics and Self-Organization, Am Fa{\ss}berg 17, 37077 G\"ottingen, Germany}

-\textbf{When the motion of a motile cell is observed closely, it appears erratic, and yet the combination of nonequilibrium forces and surfaces can produce striking examples of collective organization in microbial systems.
-While our current understanding is based on bulk systems or idealized geometries, it is not clear at which length scale self-organization emerges.
-Here, using experiments, analytical and numerical calculations we study the motion of motile cells under controlled microfluidic conditions, and demonstrate that a robust topology of probability flux loops organizes active motion even at the level of a single cell exploring an isolated habitat.
-By accounting for the interplay of activity and interfacial forces, we find that the boundary's curvature determines the nonequilibrium probability fluxes of the motion, which can be controlled directly.
+\textbf{When the motion of a motile cell is observed closely, it appears erratic, and yet the combination of nonequilibrium forces and surfaces can produce striking examples of organization in microbial systems.
+While {most of our} current understanding is based on bulk systems or idealized geometries, it remains elusive how and at which length scale self-organization emerges in complex geometries.
+Here, using experiments, analytical and numerical calculations we study the motion of motile cells under controlled microfluidic conditions, and demonstrate that probability flux loops organize active motion even at the level of a single cell {exploring an isolated compartment of nontrivial geometry}.
+By accounting for the interplay of activity and interfacial forces, we find that the boundary's curvature determines the nonequilibrium probability fluxes of the motion.
 We theoretically predict a universal relation between fluxes and global geometric properties that is directly confirmed by experiments.
-Our findings open the possibility to decipher the most probable trajectories of motile cells and may enable the design of active topological materials. }
+Our findings open the possibility to decipher the most probable trajectories of motile cells and {may enable the design of geometries guiding their time-averaged motion}.}

+\textbf{Motile microorganisms commonly live in porous media comprising microhabitats filled with interfaces of complex shape.
+On such small scales the interactions with these interfaces, rather than external gradients, dominate their motion in the search for favorable living conditions.
+We demonstrate with experiments and theory that the geometry of confining interfaces shapes the topology of the most likely, average trajectory, leading to directed fluxes of probability that are not exclusively localized at the near-wall region.
+Employing this principle allows to actively shape a microbe's average direction of movement, which could be of use in the design of topological transport mechanisms for microfluidic environments. }